 Successive emperors, such as Diocletian and Justinian, fortified its remains, turning Palmyra into a military outpost and Palmyra was later taken over by Muslim forces, but it never regained its original glory.

-Most of the extensive ruins of Palmyra today date back to its time under Roman rule, particularly the second and third centuries.
+Most of the extensive ruins of Palmyra today – that have not been destroyed during the Syrian Civil War – date back to its time under Roman rule, particularly the 2nd and 3rd centuries.

 One of the most imposing and important ruins of Palmyra is the Temple of Bel, a stunningly well-preserved temple to a revered Babylonian deity.
 Other important sites at Palmyra include the Colonnade of the Decumanus, the Baths of Diocletian, the Tetrapylon, the theatre, the arched gates, the agora, the Senate House and its many funereal monuments and burial sites, some pre-Roman.